 Arturo O’Farrill is a multi-Grammy winning Cuban-Mexican-American jazz pianist, composer, and leader.
 Every album released so far by the Arturo O’Farrill Afro Latin Jazz Orchestra has won or been nominated for a Grammy.

-Arturo O’Farrill Afro Latin Jazz Orchestra play their weekly Sunday night gig at Birdland, January through June 2017.
+Arturo O’Farrill Afro Latin Jazz Orchestra play their weekly Sunday night gig at Birdland.
+The band takes a break in August that is filled with the Birdland Latin Jazz Big Band.

 About Arturo O’Farrill